Orientation double covers of non-orientable Lefschetz fibrations: Orientation double covering maps and Lefschetz fibrations.

 On the other hand, if the total space \(X\) of a Lefschetz fibration \(f:X \to \Sigma\) is non-orientable, then \(f\) is said to be \textit{non-orientable}.
 In this case, a regular fiber of \(f\) is diffeomorphic to \(N_g \thickspace (g \geqq 1\)).

 \begin{rem} Let \(f:X \to \Sigma\) be a Lefschetz fibration.
-Since Definition \ref{def2.6} (LF3) and compactness of X, it follows that \(\mathrm{Crit}(f)\) is the finite set.
-Moreover, we can assume that \(f|_{\mathrm{Crit}(f)}\) is the injection, i.e., each singular fiber of \(f\) has only one critical point by perturbing \(f\) slightly. \end{rem}
+Since the condition (LF3) and compactness of X, it follows that \(\mathrm{Crit}(f)\) is a finite set.
+Moreover, we can assume that \(f|_{\mathrm{Crit}(f)}\) is an injection, i.e., each singular fiber of \(f\) has only one critical point by perturbing \(f\) slightly. \end{rem}